pansila/Auto-Test-System/README.md

 Notice:
 1. For a test in action, please check out `wifi-basic-test.md`.
 2. The robot server and test endpoint run on the same PC by default, if you want to deploy the them on the different PCs respectively, change the IP addresses in the robot server's config script (`config.py`) and test endpoint's config file (`config.yml`).
 Don't forget to configure the firewall to let through the communication on the TCP port `8270/8271`.
+3. The `example-test-scripts` directory is just for demonstration so that you can play around with the demo tests out of box.
+For production environment, you will probably have your own test assets.
+Same for `robot-test-endpoint`, implement your own work of test endpoint along with the test scripts in a stand-alone repository as they're coupled to work together.
+Please remember to modify configuration variables in the `config.py` to point to the right places after setting up your test asset repository.

+   By this way you can keep tracking the latest code of auto test framework without the pain of messing with the code here by the frequent changes of test scripts.

 ### Configurations of the Auto Test System
 1. Test Endpoint